General Relativity Contains the Standard Model

 One advantage of Supergravity is that it provides a number for the dimensionality of spacetime.
 Nahm [46] showed 11 is the maximum number of dimensions of spacetime for supersymmetric gravity.
 In 11 dimensions, nature is maximally supersymmetric.
 Witten [47] proved 11 is the minimum number of dimensions required for the incorporation of the group $SU(3)\times SU(2)\times U(1)$ of the SM.
 However, this assumes the one-vector-for-one-dimension aspect, along with its disadvantages, of the non-Abelian theories mentioned above.
 Cremmer, Julia and Scherk [48] showed that in 11 dimensions there is only one choice for additional matter fields.
 Freund and Rubin [49] showed that d=11 Supergravity naturally compactifies to four macroscopic and seven microscopic dimensions.

-3DT also provides a number for the dimensionality of spacetime.
+3D time also provides a number for the dimensionality of spacetime.
 Instead of a symmetry between bosons and fermions, it postulates a symmetry between space and time.
 This implies there are three dimensions of time.
 There are three dimensions of time because there are three dimensions of space.
 Spacetime has six dimensions.
 In six dimensions all the observable features of the Standard Model, in all their complexity and with all their idiosyncracies, will be produced.
-Thus, we choose six dimensions because it will work.
+We choose six dimensions because it reproduces known physics.

 The theory of $d=11$ Supergravity lost its status as the theory of everything in the mid 1980's.
 There were several reasons for this.
 First, the extra spacetime did not contain quarks or leptons, nor the gauge group for the SM.
 Second, one cannot build chirality, necessary for an accurate description of fermions in the Standard Model, into a theory with an odd number of dimensions.
 Third, it had a large cosmological constant, contradicting observation.
 Fourth, it had anomalies.
-3DT naturally accounts for what appears to be the gauge group for the SM with its expansions in terms of spherical harmonics for electroweak theory and the HD part of the 6D rotation group for the strong interactions.
-In 3DT, these expansions, together with spinor theory, do indeed produce quarks and leptons.
+3D time naturally accounts for what appears to be the gauge group for the SM with its expansions in terms of spherical harmonics for electroweak theory and the HD part of the 6D rotation group for the strong interactions.
+In 3D time, these expansions, together with spinor theory, do indeed produce quarks and leptons.
 In six dimensions, chirality is possible.
-The large cosmological constant appearing in the 4D version of Kaluza-Klein theory is naturally eliminated in 3DT.
-Finally, it will be easy to show 3DT is anomaly-free.
+The large cosmological constant appearing in the 4D version of Kaluza-Klein theory is naturally eliminated in 3D time.
+Finally, it will be easy to show 3D time is anomaly-free.

 String theory [50] is supposed to be able to predict the parameters of the Standard Model.
 It does not do this.
-I will show 3DT does this.
+I will show 3D time does this.
 There are about 20 unexplained parameters in the SM.
-3DT explains ten of these at the present time.
+3D time explains ten of these at the present time.
 String theory explains none.